 Choose Women Tour Guides

 In a pretty courtyard in Rajasthan India, a group of women work on traditional handicrafts at a women’s collective called Sunder Rang (beautiful colours in Hindi).
 The collective was started on International Women’s Day in 2007 as a way to support the community.
-A school is also located here, where children from the village can learn computer skills.
+A school is located next door, where children from the village spend time learning computer skills.
 Shopping at well-run cooperatives and paying fair prices for our souvenirs is one way we can empower women when we travel.
 This collective is located next to the Chandelao Hotel which helps to run and support both the school and cooperative.

-Empowering Women in Africa
+Ways to Empower Women in Africa

 In Kampala, Uganda, a group of women run a tourism business called Adventures With Locals, and offer female-led guided tours, eco safaris and cultural experiences.

 Happy International Women’s Day, and happy travels!